-Flagstaff had timber and the Santa Fe Railway.
-Globe and the mining districts had copper, one of the state's most important industries.
-Other minerals were mostly played out, leaving ghost towns, except for Prescott, which was a division point on the railroad.
-Even so, in the early 1960s the copper industry paid 22 percent of the state tax load and provided thousands of good jobs.
+By the late 1950s, Flagstaff had timber and the Santa Fe Railway.
+Globe and the mining districts lived off copper, where Arizona was a world-class supplier.
+The copper industry paid 22 percent of the state tax load and provided thousands of good jobs, albeit with the downside of control by eastern capitalists.
+Other minerals hubs were mostly played out, often leaving ghost towns.
+One exception was Prescott, the onetime state capital, which was a division point on the railroad.
 Tucson was a major rail center on the Southern Pacific and a military base.
-Cattle ranches proliferated; this industry was valued at $200 million in 1962 (about $1.4 billion now).
+Cattle ranches proliferated; this industry was valued at $200 million in 1962 (about $1.4 billion in today's dollars).
 But most of the state was wilderness.
 The exception, mid-century, was Phoenix.

 Like all "hydrological" civilizations in history, power was highly concentrated, especially with the Salt River Project, Arizona Public Service, Valley National Bank, First National Bank of Arizona, The Arizona Bank — and the federal government.
 Even so, the city developed a strong cohort of stewards who loved it passionately, personally, and wanted it to succeed.

 Air conditioning, starting in the 1920s, indeed added the appeal of climate for Phoenix beyond being a boutique magnet for dude ranches and respiratory patients.
 Remember, too, the summers were not as long or severe then.
 But by the late 1940s, Phoenix's leaders knew the city must attract new industries or it couldn't sustain its growing population.
 Stewards such as Frank Snell made aggressive efforts to attract "clean industry."